chriskhanhtran/chriskhanhtran.github.io/_pages/about.md

 ## Hobbies
 ### Photography
-I still vividly remember summer nights during my childhood in Vietnam, when my close friend and I lay on the rooftop of my house looking up to the starry sky.
+I still vividly remember summer nights during my childhood in Vietnam.
+My close friend and I lay on my house's rooftop looking up to the starry night sky.
 We talked about our dreams, about the vastness of the misterious universe and tried to listen to the sound of planets moving.
-The milkyway has become a part of my childhood memories since then.
+The Milky Way has become a part of my childhood memories since then.
 Growing up, I bought my first DSLR camera to capture clear pictures of the night sky.
 Being under billions of bright stars in a quiet night, I feel calm and I can hear my inner voice.

 <img src="https://chriskhanhtran.github.io/assets/images/milkyway-1280x853.jpg" width="580">{: .align-center}
 *The Milky Way and fireflies, taken by me at Catskills Mountains, NY*